Prep for Travel

 - Length of trips abroad

 - Number of countries visited

 There are three general options for using a mobile device abroad:

 1. U.S. Service Provider

 While using your current U.S. service provider is convenient, it can get expensive quickly.
 Select this option if your trips are short and infrequent or if you anticipate limited use of your mobile device.
 Increasingly, U.S. service providers are including some degree of free international talk, text, and data in their basic plans.
 Check to see what is included in your basic plan, and consider purchasing an international plan if necessary.
 Most U.S. service providers offer short and long-term international plans as well as special packages for specific countries and regions.
-Estimate your talk, text and data requirements and compare them to available plans: AT&T, Google's Project Fi, Sprint, T-Mobile, U.S. Cellular or Verizon.

-2. Foreign Service Provider
+2. International Service Provider

-While using a foreign service provider can be inexpensive, you will have to purchase a new device that you likely will not be able to use outside the country or region.
+While using an international service provider can be inexpensive, you will have to purchase a new device that you likely will not be able to use outside the country or region.
 For example, a foreign service provider will probably charge you extra for calls to the U.S. Select this option if you make long or frequent trips to a country or region covered by your plan.
 To find a foreign service provider, review the list of service providers worldwide to identify the providers operating in your destination country.
 You may be able to purchase your device and plan online in advance of your travel or upon reaching your destination.
 Plan for language barriers as necessary.

 3. Unlocked Phone and Sim Card